Jun Mitsuhashi

-Jun Mitsuhashi (三橋 淳, Mitsuhashi Jun) is a Japanese entomologist, author, and a retired professor at the Tokyo University of Agriculture.
+Jun Mitsuhashi (三橋 淳, Mitsuhashi Jun) was a Japanese entomologist, author, and a retired professor at the Tokyo University of Agriculture.

 Biography

 Mitsuhashi graduated from the Faculty of Agriculture program at the University of Tokyo, receiving a Bachelor of Agriculture degree in 1955.
 In 1965, he received a Doctor of Agriculture degree at the University of Tokyo.
 He was a professor at the Tokyo University of Agriculture until 2012.
 His entomology works include scholarly articles and books.
 He was a recipient of the Society for In Vitro Biology's Lifetime Achievement Award in 2020.